Moose Hunting in Alaska

 Can I get a registration permit on the weekend?

-ADF&G offices are closed on the weekends, but select vendors in Tok, Eagle and Central will have permits available all week long.
-The Three Bears Outpost (907) 883-5370 in Tok has RC860 permits.
+ADF&G offices are closed on the weekends, but select vendors in Tok, Eagle, Central and Circle will have permits available all week long.
+The Three Bears Outpost (907-883-5370) in Tok has RC860 and RM865 permits.
 In Eagle you can pick up RM865 and RC860 permits at the Eagle Trading Post (907-547-2220).
-Steese Roadhouse in Central (907) 520-5900 in Central has RC860 permits.
-Caribou registration permits also available online at www.hunt.alaska.gov.
+Caribou and moose registration permits are also available online at www.hunt.alaska.gov.

 What happens if the quota is reached on one of the caribou hunts?